 But was it real?

-Turning his search internally, Kakashi could tell that at least everything in the future hadn't been a dream.
-His chakra had increased; it was much higher than what he dimly recalled to have when he was five.
-His chakra control was also as it had been as he last remembered it as Jounin.
+Turning his search internally, Kakashi could at least tell that not everything had been a complete dream.
+His chakra control was not yet comparable to his jounin years, but definitely better than when he'd been five.
+His chakra had also increased from what he dimly recalled his younger self to have had.
 Unless he'd been training in his sleep, everything he remembered had happened.
-Or at least was going to happen.
+Or at least was going to happen sometime in the future.

-But why was he here in the … past?
+But then why was he here in the … past?

 Kakashi hopped off his bed, grabbing his mask along the way.
-He padded quietly out of his room, holding his chakra tightly.
-If this was real… he didn't want anyone realising anything was wrong if they ever decided to check.
+He padded quietly out of his room, reeling his chakra tight.
+If this was real… he didn't want anyone realising anything different about him, should they ever decide to check.
 A kid suddenly increasing his chakra reserves overnight was definitely not normal.

 Kakashi strolled into the kitchen.
 His father turned, hearing his little footsteps nearing.
 "Didn't I tell you to go back to bed?" the man asked gently.

-Sakumo Hatake's face was exactly as Kakashi remembered it.
+Sakumo Hatake's face was different from Kakashi's memory.
+The man he remembered had been pale, slouched, and so utterly broken by the unthinking words of the villagers.
+This one looks so young and resilient.
 His long silver hair was tied into a low ponytail.
 His face and built, though similar to Kakashi's, was more rigid and sturdy; more masculine.
+His stance was straight and confident.
 It was –

 The boy took tiny steps towards the other man, as if running would break the illusion of his father.
-Sakumo could see a heart-wrenching stare from his son, and it rooted him in place.
+Sakumo, on his part, was rooted in place, wondering on that heart-wrenching stare from his son.

-"Kakashi?" the father asked again, at a loss of what to say.
-His son had always seemed so independent, mature, superior.
-Seeing him like this was like twisting a knife in his heart.
-He really didn't know his son at all, did he?
-And now his precious Kakashi was seemingly suffering from his neglect.
+"Kakashi?" the father asked again, at a loss words.
+His son had always seemed so independent and mature, and seeing him like this was like twisting a knife in his heart, because this was nothing like what he'd thought, and he really hadn't known his son at all, had he?

 Kakashi could see his own pale arms lifting up on their own accord.
-They wrapped around his father.
-Instinctively, the little boy leaned his head into the man's chest.
-He took a deep breath.
+They wrapped around his father as his head slotted so perfectly in place in the man's chest.
+Instinctively, he took a deep breath.

-It wasn't until Kakashi felt his father patting him on the head that he realized he had broken down crying.
-Tears stained his face, and Kakashi was too happy to care.
+It wasn't until Kakashi felt his father patting him on the head that he realized tears had begun staining his face.
+But this show of emotions was too meaningful for Kakashi to hide or wipe them away.
+Not for today, at least.

 How was he in the past?
 Kakashi couldn't care less about that question anymore.
-He was in the past and that was all that mattered.
-And he would make sure this lifetime's worth of memories was better than the last.
+He was in the past and that was all that mattered, and he would make sure this lifetime's worth of memories was better than the last.
+With that resolution in mind, Kakashi held onto his chakra, tighter than ever, determined not to give anything away.
+In the physical world, his actions echo that determination as his arms wrapped stronger against his father's torso and refused to let go.